2020 Nickel Value Checker: Errors List, “D”, “S”, “W” & “P” Mint Mark Worth

 2020-W Reverse Proof Nickel

-The reverse showcases Monticello, Jefferson’s Virginia estate, in a frontal architectural perspective that was enhanced in 2006 by engraver John Mercanti with greater detail in the dome, balconies, doors, and windows.
+The reverse (back) features Monticello — Jefferson’s Virginia estate — in a head-on architectural view enhanced in 2006 by engraver John Mercanti.
+His update added greater detail to the dome, balconies, doors, and windows, giving the building a crisper, more three-dimensional appearance.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)